 Wherever people come together, communication occurs - whether we want it or not.
 It is therefore all the more important to be aware of this in order to prevent misunderstandings and conflicts.
 If you have an overview of different communication models, you will also benefit from them in your everyday work.

 Especially as a manager, it will be much easier for you to understand what your team really wants to tell you, even if no one dares to say it out loud.
 Collaboration can then proceed more smoothly and you ensure a pleasant working atmosphere.

 What else helps you improve your leadership and management skills?
 Our Business Coach Workbook!
-It provides you with ten great tools and coaching methods that you can immediately integrate into your everyday work.
+It gives you ten great tools and Coaching methodsthat you can immediately integrate into your daily work routine.
 Download it now directly.